shsagir/play-area-sync/docs/billing-contact.md

 ### Changing the payment method

-Will charge on a monthly basis.
-You will be asked for your payment method while setting up a Billing Contact.
-You can change this at any time like so:
+A valid payment method is required to use the fortrabbit services.
+Each Billing Contact has an associated payment method.
+When creating a Company you can choose between different [payment method options](/billing#toc-payment-methods) and enter your credentials. fortrabbit will charge on a monthly basis [after usage](/billing#toc-consumption-based-billing).
+Change the payment method of a Billing Contact like so:

-Within the Dashboard > Your Account > Companies (Your Company) > Billing Contact > "Payment method".
+* Dashboard > Companies (Your Company) > Billing Contact > "Payment method"

+Changing the payment method is required when your credit card expired or you which to switch from one payment option to another.
+Changing the payment method will affect future payments and will also be used to balance possible open invoices.

 ### Changing the Billing Contact of an App